Core Concepts

 Maudit supports creating dynamic routes with parameters.
 Allowing one to create many pages that share the same structure and logic, but with different content.
 For example, a blog where each post has a unique URL, e.g., /posts/my-blog-post.

-In addition to the render method, dynamic routes must implement a routes method for Page.
-The routes method returns a list of all the possible values for each parameter in the route's path, so that Maudit can generate all the necessary pages.
+In addition to the render method, dynamic routes must implement a pages method for Route.
+The pages method returns a list of all the possible values for each parameter in the route's path, so that Maudit can generate all the necessary pages.

 #[route("/posts/[slug]")]